 In more recent years the park has seen locals successfully fight off a bid to build residential houses on the lawns of the building in the 1990s and the restoration of some of the key Victorian features of Lily Hill Park thanks to a grant received from the Heritage Lottery Fund in 2001.

 Lily Hill Park has:

-- woodland - fine stands of beech trees and oaks to the east and rhododendrons of Starch Copse to the west
+- woodland - fine stands of beech trees and oaks to the east and a rare collection of hardy hybrid rhododendrons and azaleas in Starch Copse to the west

 - formal gardens - an Edwardian water garden, a pond and a ‘ha ha’ sunken fence lie to the west